den-materials/project-03/README.md

 Each group will present their project on **Monday, May 15th** starting at **1:30 PM**.
 Please follow these guidelines:

 * Your presentation should include the **motivation** for building this project and a **demo** of the core functionality.
+* Your presentation should also include the **results** of your user research, and how that drove your development.
 * **Maximum 15 minutes.**
 * **Minimum 5 slides.** Slides should include:
   * Wireframes